Fall 2022: RickThomas.Net Becomes LifeOverCoffee.Com

-Commit your work to the Lord, and your plans will be established.
+Commit your work to the Lord, and your plans will be established (Proverbs 16:3).

-Though she knows she should encourage her child more than correct him, it seems as though the rapidity in which he makes mistakes leaves no time for positive affirmation.
+Though she knows she should encourage her child more than correct him, it seems that the rapidity in which he makes mistakes leaves no time for positive affirmation.
 When the problems outnumber the good things your child does, here are fifteen ideas that will help you.

 1 – Don’t sweat the small stuff.
 Overlook as much as you can.
 Choose only a handful of things that you’re going to bring to your child’s attention.

 2 – Discern the episodes and patterns.
-If the mistakes are not part of an ongoing pattern in your child’s life, you can probably overlook it.
+If the mistakes are not part of an ongoing pattern in your child’s life, you can probably overlook them.
 Spend more time correcting patterns.

 3 – Look for the presence of goodness, not the perfection of it.
 Your goal is not a perfect five-year-old.
 You want to discern the presence of good qualities that you hope will flourish when the child is older.